HF=HM V: Seiberg-Witten-Floer homology and handle addition: Some homological algebra

 \subsection{Terminology and conventions}

 By a {\em modules over \(H^*(BS^1)\)} we mean a chain complex with a module structure over \(\bbK[u]\), where \(u\) acts as a chain map of degree \(-2\).
 The prime examples of such modules in this article are the monopole Floer complexes.
 In parallel, a {\em module over \(H_*(S^1)\)} stands for a chain complex with a module structure over \(\bbK[y]\), where \(y\) acts as a degree 1 chain map.
 An example that appears later is the chain complex to compute the monopole Floer homology of a connected sum, see (\ref{eq:conn-sum}) in Proposition \ref{prop:conn-1}.
 Meanwhile, a graded homology module \(H_*\) will be viewed as a chain complex with zero differentials.
-In this article, we assume that the grading group of these modules to be such that it has a reduction to an absolute \(\bbZ/2\bbZ\)-grading.
-In this manner, the notion of even and odd chain maps are well-defined, as well as the notion of graded commutativity.
 We use capital letters \(U\), \(Y\) to denote the chain maps corresponding to the action of \(u\), \(y\).

 \begin{defn} A {\em morphism} from one module over \(H^*(BS^1)\) to another is a \(\bbK\)-chain map which commutes with \(U\)-actions.
-Morphisms between \(H_*(S^1)\)-modules are defined similarly, with \(Y\) replaced by \(U\).
+Morphisms between \(H_*(S^1)\)-modules are defined similarly, with \(Y\) replacing \(U\).
 We shall also often encounter a weaker notion: a {\em p-morphism} between two \(H^*(BS^1)\)-modules is a \(\bbK\)-chain map which commutes with \(U\)-actions up to \(\bbK\)-chain homotopy. \end{defn}